selh/Video-Stablization-414/README.md

 -r, --ratio <ratio>
   Feature Space ratio threshold.
 Will default to 0.2 if no threshold is provided.

+-t, --motionthreshold <threshold>
+  Threshold for derivative of motion between frames in pixels.
+If this threshold is exceeded, stabilization is skipped during that frame.
+Will default to 1.5 if no threshold is provided.

 -h, --help
   Print out help instructions.